PyO3/maturin/Readme.md

 docker run --rm -v $(pwd):/io konstin2/pyo3-pack build
 ```

-pyo3-pack itself is manylinux compliant with the default features.
-The binaries on the release pages have keyring integration (though the `password-storage` feature), which is not manylinux compliant.
+pyo3-pack itself is manylinux compliant when compiled for the musl target.
+The binaries on the release pages have additional keyring integration (through the `password-storage` feature), which is not manylinux compliant.

 ### Build